TryPrompt-ai/nano-banana-prompt/PROMPTS.md

 - [1053] Zootopia Judy and Nick
 - [1050] Soft blurred side close-up of the same face
 - [1048] Modern Teenage Fantasy Comics
-- [1037] The great discovery of bilingual cognition - transportation
 - [1036] The great discovery of bilingual cognition-Underwater World
 - [1032] 3x3 grid soft pink and blue toned studio photo shoot
 - [1031] Japanese girl rushes to the subway